scandale-project/scandale/paper/paper.md

 ## Standardized Data Formats

-To ensure seamless interoperability between components, SCANDALE employs standardized JSON formats, with validation enforced by Pydantic.
+To ensure seamless interoperability between components, SCANDALE employs standardized JSON formats, with validation enforced by [Pydantic](https://pydantic.dev)^[Pydandic: https://pydantic.dev].

 The structure for data originating from scans is designed for clarity and completeness.
 The meta object contains essential context like a UUID, source, and timestamp, while the payload contains the base64-encoded raw output from the scanning tool.